farhaven/xplor/README.md

 `All` toggles whether xplor displays hidden entries.

-`Up` opens parent of the current directory in the same window.
+`Up` opens parent of the current directory in the current window.

+`Cd` opens the chorded directory in the current window.

 [win]: https://9fans.github.io/plan9port/man/man1/acme.html